beattheprose/grace-bobber-web/README.md

 - [x] Make the footer work properly
 - [ ] Hook up contact form somehow
 - [ ] Generate all content
+- [ ] Find way to host audio
+- [ ] Find way to interact with the instagram API?